Placebo (band): Debut album, line-up change and glam connection (1996–1998)

 In October 1995, the band released "Bruise Pristine", a split single with the band Soup, on Fierce Panda.
 Molko would later speak in negative terms about this release.

 By 1996, Placebo were signed with Caroline Records.
 Their debut album, the self-titled Placebo, was released on 17 June 1996.
 The album was produced by Brad Wood and was influenced, according to Molko, by Sonic Youth and Depeche Mode.
-The release peaked at No. 5 on the UK Albums Chart at the height of the Britpop era; their highest-charting album in the country until 2022 After the album's release, Placebo went on a headlining tour across Europe, performing in countries like France, Italy, and Switzerland.
+The release peaked at No. 5 on the UK Albums Chart at the height of the Britpop era: their highest-charting album in the country until 2022.
+After the album's release, Placebo went on a headline tour across Europe, performing in countries including France, Italy, and Switzerland.
 When reviewing a concert, the New York Times compared them to bands of the "first wave of post-punk rock, particularly New Order, the Cure, Siouxsie and the Banshees, early U2 and Talking Heads".

-Tension with Schultzberg and the rest of the group had begun to rise in the previous year.
+Tension between Schultzberg and the rest of the group had begun to rise in the previous year.
 The band initially fired him in September 1995, but he was rehired to record the first seven-inch single "Bruise Pristine".
 After an argument in August 1996, Molko decided that it would be best for the band if Schultzberg left.
 The band came to an agreement that Schultzberg would leave once they had finished the promotion of Placebo.

 Eventually, Schultzberg did indeed leave the band in September 1996, on a United States tour.
 Before going on stage for their first show in the state of New York, Olsdal informed Schultzberg that he wasn't going on the tour in Germany that was following the US one.
 At the manager's request, Schultzberg did two more shows with the band in Paris after the US tour, the last of which was a performance on the French TV show Nulle part ailleurs.
 According to Schultzberg "Molko said that he was 'tired of being the focus of Robert's rages against the world', and quite frankly, I was tired of being his".
 While Schultzberg was with the band, several early works were recorded, including their first 7" single "Bruise Pristine", the "Come Home" EP, the single version of "Nancy Boy" (with B-sides "Slackerbitch", "Miss Moneypenny" and the Smiths cover "Bigmouth Strikes Again") and their eponymous debut album.
 On the track "I Know", Schultzberg played didgeridoo as well as drums.